 In general plant proteins tend to digest slower than animal protein due to their fiber count.

 Yes, plant protein is generally safe for most people to consume.
 However, seeing how plant protein comes from the ground you should try to only consume certified organic products.
 Soils may contain heavy metals which can be found in some plant-based proteins.
 You also need to pay attention to the carb count on some plat proteins such a brown rice protein in case you are on a low carb diet.

 Yes, you can build muscle when combining strength training and plant-based protein consumption.
+Plant proteins are great options for lifters wanting to make high protein vegetarian meals.
+In fact, these vegan bodybuilders are proof that building muscle is very possible when eating plant based.
 Pea protein and soy protein have the highest protein concentration for plant-based proteins so you might want to give these a shot.
 You can also look to mixed plant protein powders that have a more well-rounded amino acid profile.

 Pea protein is usually made from split yellow peas by grinding the dried peas into a powder.
 The starch and fiber are removed from this powder and leaves a concentrated protein material called pea protein isolate.
 Pea protein contains all 9 essential amino acids that your body doesn’t produce.
 It also contains much needed branched chain amino acids necessary for building muscle such as leucine, isoleucine and valine.
 Pea protein also is a good source of heart healthy arginine.
 Pea protein is hypoallergenic and is an alternative protein choice for vegans.
 If you're interested in buying some, check out our post on the Best Pea Protein Powder Supplements on the market.